yh1198015532/inet/tutorials/fingerprint/doc/newevents_nid.rst

 .. **TODO** its the same as the previous step

-To filter out the effects of newly added events, run fingerprints with ~NID ingredients:
+..
+To filter out the effects of newly added events, run fingerprints with ~tID ingredients:

+To filter out the effects of newly added events, run fingerprints with ingredients which only take into account network communication (e.g. ~tID).

-workflow: when deciding which fingerprint to use, a general rule of thumb is that, you should use the most sensitive fingerprint that you think will not change because of the updated model. i.e. it is not sensitive to the model change but sensitive to everything else.
+.. workflow: when deciding which fingerprint to use, a general rule of thumb is that, you should use the most sensitive fingerprint that you think will not change because of the updated model. i.e. it is not sensitive to the model change but sensitive to everything else.
 Should this go into the general section?

+..
+Note:: When deciding which fingerprint ingredients to use, a general rule of thumb is that you should use the most sensitive fingerprint that you think will not change because of the updated model, i.e. it is not sensitive to the model change but sensitive to everything else.
+In this step, we chose ``~tID``: this only takes into account messages between different network nodes; it uses the time, the interface full path and the data in network byte order to calculate the fingerprints.

+.. **TODO** Should this go into the general section?

+..
 TODO: ~tID

+Here is the workflow:

-- Before making the change in the model, run the fingerprint with ~NID ingredients only
+- Before making the change in the model, run the fingerprint with ``~tID`` ingredients only
 - Make the changes in the model
 - Run the fingerprint tests again